mik284/Learning-concepts/README.md

 -
 # CLOSURE
 A closure refers to the combination of a function and the lexical environment in which that function was declared.
 Every time a function is defined, closure is created for that function.
 This is especially powerful in situations where a function is defined within another function, allowing the nested function to access variables outside of it.
 Functions also keep a link to its parent's scope even if the parent has returned.
 This prevents data in its parents from being garbage collected.

+# immediately-invoked function expressions (IIFE)
+## Structure and Syntax
+An immediately-invoked function expression, or IIFE (pronounced iffy), is a function that is called immediately after it is defined.
+Check out the following example:

+(function sayHi(){
+    alert('Hi there!');
+  }
+)();

+// alerts 'Hi there!'
+The syntax might seem a bit odd, but all we're doing is wrapping a function in parentheses, then adding a pair of parentheses at the end of that to invoke it!

+Passing Arguments into IIFE's
+Let's look into how we can go about passing arguments into IIFE's.
+Consider the following example of an anonymous function expression that takes in a single argument:

+(function (name){
+    alert(`Hi, ${name}`);
+  }
+)('Andrew');

+// alerts 'Hi, Andrew'
+The second pair of parentheses not only immediately executes the function preceding it -- it's also the place to put any arguments that the function may need!
+We pass in the string 'Andrew', which is stored in the function expression's name variable.
+It is then immediately invoked, alerting the message 'Hi, Andrew' onto the screen.

+Here's another example of an IIFE, this time taking two arguments and returning their product:

+(function (x, y){
+    console.log(x * y);
+  }
+)(2, 3);

+// 6
+Again -- the arguments passed into the anonymous function (i.e., 2 and 3) belong in trailing set of parentheses.